arpith20/Airplane/README.md

 Notes
 -----
-Implemented using C++ and OpenGL
+Implemented using C++ and OpenGL.
-SOIL libraries have been used to load images
+SOIL libraries have been used to load images.